RyuzakiKK/AdxEssere/README.md

 `Index.xsl` generate the `Index.html`.

-At the end inside `myscript.js` there are the scripts for the search, for get the position of the user and calculate the distance.
+Inside `myscript.js` there are the scripts for the search, for get the position of the user and calculate the distance.